sawyerwatts/Checklists/app.md

 - What is the bus factor of this app?
 - Does the app support ctl-c interrupts?
 Is a crash-only mentality relevant or necessary here?
+- How are dev credentials stored?
+- What type of app is this?
+What is that app type's checklist?